Washington Whitetail Hunting

 Your physical condition is not too important

-areas in the mountains.
-But, hunters in good physical condition are more suited for hiking
+when hunting in the blinds on the private lands.
+But, hunters in good physical condition

-into the more remote mountain areas in search of big bucks.
+are more suited for hiking into the more remote mountain areas in search of big bucks.

 Temperature & Weather